AutoITWeb/autoit-dealer-tools/README.md

 Shows intelligently the "most attractive" price of a vehicle - i.e. financing or leasing if available, or the cash price as fallback.

 __bdt_sharethis__
-Shows icons for Facebook-sharing, sharing by mail and printing.
+Shows icons for Facebook-sharing, sharing by mail and printing.<br><br>

-__Building the Car search / resultlist page and vehicle detailspage__
+### Building the Car search / resultlist page and vehicle detailspage
 If this example it's shown how AutoIT builds the mentioned pages their clients.

 <br>__Car search / resultlist__